balapitchuka/notes/cassandra.md

 - Cassandra is a distributed database that support incredible write throughout and is known for its scalability and availability.
 It’s great at supporting applications with very high write throughput.
 - To achieve this high performance, Cassandra has a unique write pattern.
 Cassandra has a few different data structures that it uses
   - Commit Log (Disk)
+    - The first thing Cassandra does when a write comes in is write it to its commit log.
+The commit log is an append only log of records for durability purposes.
+If a node goes down during a write or data is damaged, Cassandra can use its commit log to replay all the events and reconstruct the database.
   - Memtable (Memory)
+    - Cassandra maintains an in-memory data structure called Memtable.
+After writing to the commit log, Cassandra will write your data in its Memtable which resides in memory.
+Once the data is written to the memtable, the node acknowledges the write as successful.
+    - Cassandra is able to recover in those cases because of its commit log and write redundancy.
+The commit log lets Cassandra recover lost data in case the Memtable is wiped out.
+The write is also replicated to multiple other nodes, so if one node loses its Memtable data, there are mechanisms in place for eventual consistency.
+    - Memtable is used as a temporary buffer by Cassandra.
+Periodically, Cassandra flushes its content from Memtable to its disk data structure called SSTable.
+Let’s look at that now.
   - SSTable (Disk)
+    - Cassandra contains multiple SSTables in disk where data is actually persisted.
+    - There are two ways Cassandra can decide when to flush its Memtable content to disk:
+    - Periodically.
+It will write its content to disk after a fixed period of time passes.
+      Memtable size.
+It will flush the memtable every time the memtable reaches a fixed size, let’s say 4 MB.
+    - Once data is written in the SSTables, the Memtables are wiped clean, ready for more incoming data.
 - All three of these data structures are involved in every write process.